 Our credit facility provides for a \$301.0 million secured term loan and a \$100.0 million secured revolving line of credit.
 The revolving line of credit is available in U.S. Dollars and certain other currencies and may be increased by up to an additional \$125.0 million if the existing or additional lenders are willing to make such increased commitments.
 The revolving line of credit has sublimits for swing line loans up to \$25.0 million and for the issuance of standby letters of credit in a face amount up to \$25.0 million.
-The term loan was used to partially fund our acquisition of Ipswitch in April 2019 and we partially funded our acquisition of Chef by drawing down \$98.5 million under the revolving line of credit in October 2020 (Note 6).

 The credit facility matures on April 30, 2024, when all amounts outstanding will be due and payable in full.
 The revolving line of credit does not require amortization of principal.
-The outstanding balance of the term loan as of May 31, 2021 was \$278.4 million, with \$22.6 million due in the next 12 months.
+The outstanding balance of the term loan as of August 31, 2021 was \$272.8 million, with \$24.5 million due in the next 12 months.
 The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended August 31, 2019.
 The principal repayment amounts are in accordance with the following schedule: (i) four payments of \$1.9 million each, (ii) four payments of \$3.8 million each, (iii) four payments of \$5.6 million each, (iv) four payments of \$7.5 million each, (v) three payments of \$9.4 million each, and (vi) the last payment is of the remaining principal amount.
 Any amounts outstanding under the term loan thereafter would be due on the maturity date.
 The term loan may be prepaid before maturity in whole or in part at our option without penalty or premium.
-As of May 31, 2021, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
-The interest rate as of May 31, 2021 was 1.75%.
+As of August 31, 2021, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
+The interest rate as of August 31, 2021 was 2.13%.

-Costs incurred to obtain our long-term debt of \$2.9 million are recorded as debt issuance costs as a direct deduction from the carrying value of the debt liability on our condensed consolidated balance sheets as of May 31, 2021.
+Costs incurred to obtain our long-term debt of \$2.9 million are recorded as debt issuance costs as a direct deduction from the carrying value of the debt liability on our condensed consolidated balance sheets as of August 31, 2021.
 These costs are being amortized over the term of the debt agreement using the effective interest rate method.
-Amortization expense related to the debt issuance costs was \$0.1 million for each of the three months ended May 31, 2021 and May 31, 2020.
-Amortization expense related to the debt issuance costs was \$0.3 million and for each of the six months ended May 31, 2021 and May 31, 2020.
+Amortization expense related to the debt issuance costs was \$0.1 million for each of the three months ended August 31, 2021 and August 31, 2020.
+Amortization expense related to the debt issuance costs was \$0.4 million and for each of the nine months ended August 31, 2021 and August 31, 2020.
 These amounts are recorded in interest expense on our condensed consolidated statements of operations.

 Revolving loans may be borrowed, repaid, and reborrowed until April 30, 2024, at which time all amounts outstanding must be repaid.
-We repaid in full the outstanding balance of the revolving line of credit during the fiscal quarter ended May 31, 2021.
-As of May 31, 2021, there were no amounts outstanding under the revolving line of credit and \$2.5 million of letters of credit outstanding.
+As of August 31, 2021, there were no amounts outstanding under the revolving line of credit and \$2.4 million of letters of credit outstanding.